 - Nighttime riding, including lighting and visibility issues

-- Alcohol or drugs (whether the driver of a motor vehicle or the cyclist)
+- Alcohol or drugs (whether the driver of a vehicle or the cyclist)

 Unfortunately, as the following statistics show, if you are injured in a bike accident, you are not alone.

-What should I do after I’ve been injured?
+What should I do after I’ve been injured in a bicycle accident?

 - Seek immediate medical treatment, even if the injuries appear minor